-AT&T Inc. (T) sold $2.25 billion of three-year debt in a two- part offering that included its first floating-rate note in almost five years.
+AT&T Inc. (T:US) sold $2.25 billion of three-year debt in a two- part offering that included its first floating-rate note in almost five years.

 The biggest U.S. phone company issued $1 billion of 0.9 percent debt that yields 55 basis points more than similar- maturity Treasuries and $1.25 billion of notes that pay 38.5 basis points more than the London interbank offered rate, according to data compiled by Bloomberg.

 The average relative yield on speculative-grade or junk- rated debt rose 2.8 basis points to 495.4 basis points, according to Bloomberg data.

 High-yield, high-risk debt is rated below Baa3 by Moody’s Investors Service and lower than BBB- at S&P. A basis point is 0.01 percentage point.

 To contact the reporter on this story: Madhura Karnik in New York at firstname.lastname@example.org